 Human Aid NOW was originally called Human Aid in Greece but changed its name in 2019 as its mission expanded.

 Transparency is a key word for Human Aid Now.
 We have a documented authorization scheme to determine how donations are spent.
 Feel free to contact us at email@example.com for any information on this.
 We report on each cent that is spent and we are always very happy to inform donors about the progresses of projects they support.

 We are committed to keep our acquisition costs and overheads below ten percent of incoming funds.
-Actually, we are very proud that so far we managed to keep those costs under 1%, which means that more than 99% of donations were spent on site for the refugees.
+Actually, we are very proud that in our first two years of existence we managed to keep those costs under 1%, which means that more than 99% of donations were spent on site for the refugees.
 There is no remuneration or other financial incentives for the board members or any other persons who contribute to the success of Human Aid Now.

-The board and the director are collectively responsible for defining and agreeing the long-term vision, strategic planning and budgeting of the organisation.
+The Board and the CEO are collectively responsible for defining and agreeing the long-term vision, strategic planning and budgeting of the organisation.
 They share formal responsibility for Human Aid Now and must act in its best interests.
-The director and board members are volunteers and are not entitled to any financial compensation.
+CEO and Board members are volunteers and are not entitled to any financial compensation.

-Wouter has a mathematics and logistics background and is currently specialising in humanitarian development.
-Next to his activities at Human Aid Now, he has worked as an advisor and academic for international humanitarian organisations through INSEAD.
+Wouter has a mathematics and logistics background and specialised in humanitarian development during his master’s degree.
+Next to his activities at Human Aid Now, he has worked as an advisor and academic for international humanitarian organisations through INSEAD and through his current work at Dalberg.
 Consequently, he has learned how to efficiently run a variety of humanitarian operations and this is what he attempts to do at Human Aid Now.
 He is our director and oversees the day to day operations.
 He started Human Aid Now originally in 2016 as Human Aid in Greece after having volunteered around Thessaloniki in Greece.